"Biker" for me usually means motorbiking, though I also have a couple of mountain-bikes... see Trail Bike

 See also my Motorbiking web links

-More photos: Ullswater and Kirkstone - Lake District National Park
+More photos: Skiddaw and Blencathra circuit - Lake District National Park

 I'm riding light for a week on the mountain roads of the Alps.
 No laptop, although I do have my SLR camera but photos will have to wait till I'm back in Marseille..